 Our daily routine at the hospital was similar.
 The nurses would wake us at 7:00 AM for breakfast and the orderlies would show up about 9:00 to take us to physical therapy.
-Physical therapy was a couple of hours and we were back in our rooms in time for lunch.
+Physical therapy was a couple of hours, and we were back to our rooms in time for lunch.
 Our afternoons were “free,” if you could call them that.
 It only meant that we weren’t scheduled for any tests or therapy, and could spend that time doing whatever we wanted in our rooms, or in sometimes the out in the hallway.
 Dinner was about 5:30 and the hospital’s only visiting hours were from 6:00 to 8:00 PM.
 Lights were out at 10:00 PM for us.

-My parents and grandparents visited every evening and I talked to them at least once each afternoon on the telephone.
+My parents and grandparents visited every evening, and I talked to them at least once each afternoon on the telephone.
 My favorite aunt even sent me a care package or two from Kentucky to help me pass the time.
 Dempsey’s mom visited him a few times while I was there, but I don’t remember other visitors or care packages for him.
 I wondered why his mom did not come every night and why he didn’t have a dad who visited, too, but I never asked him.
 He didn’t seem to mind not having many visitors.

 Dempsey and I became fast friends.
-We did everything together including, afternoon races down the hallway in wheel chairs (that grumpy nurse was always yelling at us), coordinating Jell-O®-slurping contests with the other kids on our floor at lunch, and making happy drawings for the terminal kids on the floor below.
-Of course, Dempsey could not draw or color because of he had not mastered the fine-motor skills with his hooks.
+We did everything together including, afternoon races down the hallway in wheelchairs (that grumpy nurse was always yelling at us), coordinating Jell-O®-slurping contests with the other kids on our floor at lunch, and making happy drawings for the terminal kids on the floor below.
+Of course, Dempsey could not draw or color because he had not mastered the fine-motor skills with his hooks.
 Instead, he told us what to draw, or how to make our pictures, “be more happier” looking.

 By my eighth day in the hospital, I had received the bent-knee brace and mastered the art of walking up and down stairs on crutches.
-Two days later, I said goodbye to the nurses, and raced Dempsey one last time in the wheelchairs to the finish line where we met that grumpy nurse who somehow managed a smile.
+Two days later, I said goodbye to the nurses and raced Dempsey one last time in the wheelchairs to the finish line where we met that grumpy nurse who somehow managed a smile.